Top >> Comets & Meteors (Index) Site Map Feedback

 Comet Tsuchinshan 1 (62P/Tsuchinshan 1)

 This is a 6.63 year periodic comet discovered at Tsuchinshan chinese national observatory in 1965.
-This is 9th return from its discovery; it will move east from Leo to Virgo in Dec 2023 till Feb 2024, brighten about 7th magnitude in maximum.
+This is 9th return from its discovery; it moved east from Leo to Virgo in Dec 2023 till Feb 2024, brightened about 7th magnitude in maximum.

 Mar 2, 2024, 88KB